The Lawton Standard Co. is raising the standard for foundries.

 At Lawton —

 Between 1967 and 1969, The C.A.
 Lawton Co. began production of nylon tooth gears.
 This was the first major innovation in decades for power transmission.
-This Lawton design was an important innovation for workplace safety in the paper industry because it reduced noise levels in manufacturing facilities.
+The Lawton design was a significant innovation for workplace safety in the paper industry, as it reduced noise levels in manufacturing facilities.

-Until 1971, Charles Lawton III was the only engineer with a degree at the company.
+Until 1971, Charles Lawton III was the only engineer at the company with a degree.
 The rest of Lawton’s engineers were trained through its apprenticeship program.
 However, in 1970, one of Lawton’s designs was engineered incorrectly.
 This flaw in engineering cost the company between $35,000 and $40,000.
 As a result, Lawton began hiring degreed engineers and adopted a culture that was focused on engineering and the efficiency of the process.

 Towards the end of 1973, The C.A.
 Lawton Co. decided to enter into a joint venture with Rothe Foundry of Green Bay.
 Lawton’s foundry needed updating.
 However, this would be a costly investment.
 By entering into a joint venture with Rothe, Lawton could combine its small foundry operation with Rothe’s and make investing in a new foundry worthwhile.
 This relationship lasted until 1978 when Rothe went bankrupt.